Will There Be a Venom Sequel?

-Venom is still a few months away from hitting theaters, but there's already talk of all the potential sequels and spinoffs it might spawn.
-According to Variety, if the film ends up being as good as the trailer makes it seem, and it delivers at the box office, then Sony will move fast to introduce a number of heroes and villains from the Spider-Man universe in the form of sequels to the Tom Hardy outing, as well as standalone films.
-At the moment, Sony's licensing pact with Marvel affords them the rights to around 900 characters, so the possibilities are pretty much endless.
+In an August interview with Total Film, Tom Hardy revealed that Marvel could make up to three Venom movies, saying, "We've signed up for three of them.
+So it's very much an open case.
+We'll see what people's responses are to it."
+Variety also predicted that if the film delivered at the box office, then Sony would move fast to introduce a number of heroes and villains from the Spider-Man universe in the form of sequels to the Hardy outing, as well as stand-alone films.
+At the moment, Sony's licensing pact with Marvel affords it the rights to around 900 characters, so the possibilities are pretty much endless.

 Now, in December, we have official confirmation that a Venom sequel is indeed moving forward thanks to the film's co-writer, Jeff Pinkner.
 While being interviewed by Discussing Film, Pinkner neglected to give away any major spoilers, but did mention that another film in the franchise is in the works.
 "I can't say anything other than that it is happening," he explained.
 After noting that he would not be writing the sequel, Pinkner also divulged that the second film will likely see the appearance of Tom Holland's Peter Parker.
 "Without revealing anything that I'm not supposed to reveal, it is not impossible a future . . .[that]
 Spider-Man will play a significant role . . .
 I think it's fair to say that everyone involved would be very excited by a Spider-Man/Venom movie."